Iain Picton: Young Conservatives

-Picton grew concerned with signs of organised extreme right wing infiltration and collaboration with them by sympathetic racists in the Conservative Party.
+Picton grew concerned with signs of organised extreme right wing infiltration and collaboration with them by sympathisers in the Conservative Party.
 The Daily Telegraph reported: 'The National Chairman of the Young Conservatives, Mr Iain Picton is convinced that there is a problem and that action has to be taken to tackle it.'
 Picton stated: If I ever find any evidence of National Front infiltration, I shall move everything to make sure these people are thrown out.'

 The Daily Telegraph listed examples of National Front links in Coventry, West London, Petts Wood, South Shields, Preston and the Solent area of Hampshire.
 The Telegraph referred to 'particular worries' about some Federation of Conservative Students branches which 'sent a delegation containing students with skinhead haircuts, braces and union-jack badges to the federation's conference.'

 Picton believed that unless the issue was confronted, the Young Conservative movement 'could suffer serious political and structural damage.'
 Picton attacked the National Front, calling them racists.
 'They are dangerous, they are pro-racist where we are anti, and they are anti-democratic where we are pro'.
 Picton's lieutenant, National vice-chairman, Phil Pedley stated: 'So far we have only discovered a handful of people but they appear to be working to some sort of a strategy.'